Independent Community Voter Research

 Past Election Results & Turnout

-These numbers tell the real story of how few votes decide who governs Whittier.
+How few votes decide who governs Whittier.

 2024 Election (Mayor, D1, D3)